-Our comprehensive, science-driven strategy has been embodied within three focused areas of research:
+Our comprehensive, science-driven strategy includes the following areas of research:

-At EMD Serono, we believe that the combination of therapies targeting different tumor escape mechanisms can change the way we treat a complex disease such as cancer in the future.
+At EMD Serono, we believe that the combination of therapies targeting different tumor evasion mechanisms can change the way we treat a complex disease such as cancer in the future.

 We are committed to delivering on the promise of immuno-oncology by combining creative thinking with strong research and clinical excellence, and, most importantly, by keeping patient needs at the heart of our efforts

 The current immuno-oncology portfolio comprises therapeutic candidates in early clinical development and a pipeline of preclinical molecules.
 Lead investigational candidates in clinical development include: